top of page

 Treating Blood Clots and Mucus from Ear Tube Surgery

-Sometimes patients return to the clinic with complications after ear tube surgery, including blockage from blood clots or thick mucus.
-A blood clots in ear after ear tube surgery is usually present at the first post-op follow-up visit and can usually be dissolved with a hydrogen peroxide solution of equal parts peroxide and distilled water.
+Sometimes patients return to the clinic with complications after ear tube surgery, including blockage from a blood clot in their ear after tubes or thick mucus in their ear tube.
+A blood clot in the ear after ear tube surgery is usually present at the first post-op follow-up visit and can usually be dissolved with a hydrogen peroxide solution of equal parts peroxide and distilled water.
 While any patient can get thick mucus clogs with ear tubes, they are most common in children with primary ciliary dyskinesia.
 To avoid repeated visits to the office, parents can suction their child’s ear at home with a blue bulb syringe and the diluted peroxide solution.
 This thins the mucus and allows the bulb to suction some of it out.
 Frequency may vary from once per week up to a few times per week.
 When working with the adult population, the otolaryngologist can often pick out the clot or clog in-office after softening it with peroxide.
 Placing a few drops of baby oil in the ear can assist in cases in which the wax is especially hard.

 [Gopi Shah MD]